fosslight/fosslight-guide/scanner/2_source.md

     -p <path_dir>                  Path of ScanCode json files

   Optional
     -h                             Print help message
-      -j                             Generate raw result of scanners in json format -m                             Print the Matched text for each license on a separate sheet (Scancode Only) -o <output_path>               Output path
+    -m                             Print the Matched text for each license on a separate sheet -o <output_path>               Output path
                                    (If you want to generate the specific file name, add the output path with file name.)
-      -f <format>                    Output file format (excel, csv, opossum) -s <scanner>                   Select which scanner to be run (scancode, scanoss, all)
+    -f <format>                    Output file format (excel, csv, opossum)

 ```
 #### Example